With the iconic Danish brick turning 60 this past weekend, here are the best Lego sets for dads.

 Jungle Exploration Site

-I recently saw this one made up in a display cabinet at Toys ‘R’ Us.
+A few months back I saw this one made up in a display cabinet at Toys ‘R’ Us.
 I pushed my son aside to get a closer look, especially excited by the plane wreck, the “jungle is massive” aesthetic, and Little Shop of Horrors-style plants.
 These big sets from the City range better each year.
-In 2015 it was Deep Sea Exploration Vessel, then last year the Volcano Exploration – both of which I got for Christmas.
+In 2015 it was Deep Sea Exploration Vessel, then in 2016 the Volcano Exploration – both of which I got for Christmas.
 Sorry, I got my son for Christmas.
-Upon seeing this new set, I immediately ensured he put it on this Crimbo list by employing some laughably basic reverse psychology (I mean, he’s cute, but there’s not happening between his ears).
+Upon seeing this new set in November, I immediately ensured he put it on his Crimbo list by employing some laughably basic reverse psychology (I mean, he’s cute, but there’s not happening between his ears).